cytoscape/cytoscape-tutorials/README.md

    See a [presentation module template](https://cytoscape.github.io/cytoscape-tutorials/presentations/modules/template-a/index.html) and [code](https://github.com/cytoscape/cytoscape-tutorials/tree/gh-pages/presentations/modules/template-a) to see how to build a module and how sample slides are formatted.
 Note how the ```moduled.html``` file is simply a set of ```<section>``` tags; while the ```index.html``` is generic wrapper you can copy/paste to make your sections work as a reveal.js presentation.
 The Style section below will cover most of the aspects of reveal you'll need to know to build a set of slides.

+3. **Composing a protocol**
+In contrast to presentations, protocols are easier to prepare.
+Since protocols work best as brief, self-guided lessons, they are organized as a single level of subdirectories; one for each protocol.
+Simply copy one of the existing protocol template directories and rename it.
+Then you can replace the template ```sections``` with your slide content.

 ## Style
 We have developed [custom themes for Cytoscape tutorials](https://github.com/cytoscape/cytoscape-tutorials/tree/gh-pages/css/theme).
 These stylesheets provide settings and features tailored for our content, making it easier to put together (and reuse) training materials in this repo.
 Review how to use these customizations below...

 ### Version
 To help develop training material that is accurate and current, we developed a custom footer and variable to specify the version of Cytoscape that the content pertains to.
-You can update the version tag in the title slide of your presentation/protocol in the module.html files within the footer div:
+You can update the version tag in the title slide of your presentation/protocol files within the footer div:
 ```
 <version>3.5.1</version>
 ```